thma/PolysemyCleanArchitecture/README.md

 This makes it easy to test them in isolation.

+At the core of our Domain lies the `Reservation` data type:

 ```haskell
 -- | a data type representing a reservation
 data Reservation = Reservation